High BP in Pregnancy: Is It Normal?

 Q: What do pregnant women need to know about high blood pressure during pregnancy?

-A: There are certain changes that happen to your body during pregnancy that can affect your blood pressure.
-For example, your heart rate may increase and your kidneys may begin to work harder to keep your body clean and clear.
-When this happens, your blood pressure increases and you may be more likely to have a preeclampsia or eclampsia.
+A: Certain changes happen to your body during pregnancy that can affect your blood pressure.
+For example, your heart rate may increase, and your kidneys may begin to work harder to keep your body clean and clear.
+When this happens, your blood pressure rises, and you may be more likely to have preeclampsia or eclampsia.

 Q: How do you know if you have preeclampsia or eclampsia?